Gormiti (2008 TV series): Characters

-She is the best friend of Jessica.
+Gina Louren (voiced by Tara Platt in English, Sylvie Jacob in French) is the best friend of Jessica.
 Like Ike and Paula, she mostly appears in the first season.
 She is also obsessed with fashion, like Jessica, and is always there when needed.
 She is in love with Lucas and has no problems showing it and is also the football team's mascot for the soccer team Toby and Nick are on.
-Voiced by Tara Platt (English) and Sylvie Jacob (French).